jfrog/log-analytics-splunk/README.md

 5. Enter a "Name" in the textbox
 6. (Optional) Enter a "Description" in the textbox
 7. Click on the green "Next" button
-8. Select App Context of "JFrog Platform Log Analytics" in the dropdown
-9. Add "jfrog_splunk_metrics" index to store the JFrog platform metrics data into.
+8. Add "jfrog_splunk_metrics" index to store the JFrog platform metrics data into.
-10. Click on the green "Review" button
+9. Click on the green "Review" button
-11. If good, Click on the green "Done" button
+10. If good, Click on the green "Done" button
-12. Save the generated token value
+11. Save the generated token value
 ````

 ## Fluentd Installation